ME-Data-Pipeline-Software/acoustic_doppler_pipelines/pipelines/winriver2/README.md

 # Down-looking ADCP Ingestion Pipeline

-This pipeline reads in binary files output from a vessel-mounted ADCP, including those read by Winriver2 or VMDAs.
+This pipeline reads in binary files output from a vessel-mounted ADCP created using Winriver2.
 It is currently set up to read in water-track data from a 4 beam TRDI ADCP.
 You may need to add or remove some variables if they aren't saved, as detailed below.

 This README file contains instructions for running and testing this pipeline.
 Datafiles are saved under